andersonfrailey/andersonfrailey.github.io/_mdcontent/get_the_angels_to_the_postseason.md

 because the trade simulator has a cap on the number of players that can be included in a trade, and partially because I simply ran out of high value players in the Angels' system to trade.
-With that in mind, here are the six trades I made.
+With that in mind, here are the six deals I made.

 ## Trade 1: Washington Nationals